suika2engine/suika2/doc/tutorial.md

 @bg roof.png 1.0
 @ch center 001-fun.png 1.0
 Ok, I'm gonna go to school.
-@select label1 label2 label3 "By foot."
-"By bicycle."
-"I decided not to."
+@choose label1 "By foot." label2 "By bicycle." label3 "I decided not to."
 :label1
 I'm gonna go to school by foot.
 @goto end